jakeleboeuf/campaign-scraper/README.md

 ### [Example](http://scrape.jklb.co/example/kickstarter/332322466/gram-parsons-cosmic-revival-derry-down)
 Make requests to the scraper just like you would expect.
-Something like this little jQuery example should get you headed in the right direction:
+Something like this little jQuery example should get you headed in the right direction...

 ```html
 <!DOCTYPE html>